leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 ```Lean
 {{#example_decl Examples/Intro.lean even}}
 ```
-Just as there is special syntax to make pattern matching lists more readable than using `List.cons` and `List.nil` directly, natural numbers can be matched using literal numbers and `+`.
+Just as there is special syntax to make list patterns more readable than using `List.cons` and `List.nil` directly, natural numbers can be matched using literal numbers and `+`.
 For instance, `even` can also be defined like this:
 ```Lean
 {{#example_decl Examples/Intro.lean evenFancy}}